How to Read QR Codes from Screen Capture in Python with Qt and Dynamsoft Barcode SDK

 • Dynamsoft Barcode Reader

-python3 -m pip install dbr
+python3 -m pip install dynamsoft-capture-vision-bundle

 To enhance the GUI Python barcode reader built with Qt for Python, OpenCV, and Dynamsoft Barcode Reader, we’ll add screen snipping functionality.
 Drawing inspiration from this snipping tool implementation, we’ll follow these steps to implement screenshot functionality: